7AC0B95/happy/.github/ISSUE_TEMPLATE.md

 General happy questions and/or support requests and are best directed to the [happytalk.io forums](https://happytalk.io/).

-For reporting security issues, please contact the happy developers on the #happy-dev Freenode IRC channel or alternatively you can email us at contact@faithco.in.
+For reporting security issues, please contact the happy developers on the #happy-dev Freenode IRC channel or alternatively you can email us at contact@hppy.be.

 ### Describe the issue